 Justification of Red List Category

 Loss of breeding habitat in forests in north-east China is attributed to agricultural development and timber harvesting (Deng et al. 2003).
-In Japan, abandonment and development of traditional paddy fields is thought to have contributed to the species's decline (Ueta et al. 2006).
-Up to 1,000 birds are shot annually on migration in Taiwan (China) (Orta et al. 2014).
+In Japan, many traditional paddy fields have been abandoned or developed for intensive agriculture, residential areas or industrial facilities, reducing the amount of suitable foraging habitat (Ueta et al. 2006).
+The modernisation of drainage systems in rice paddies has also reduced prey availability (Fujita et al. 2015).
+Up to 1,000 birds are shot annually on migration in Taiwan (China) (Orta and Marks 2020).

 Text account compilers

 Symes, A., Ashpole, J, Harding, M., Ekstrom, J. & Butchart, S.

 BirdLife International (2022) Species factsheet: Butastur indicus.
 Downloaded from http://www.birdlife.org on 03/07/2022.
 Recommended citation for factsheets for more than one species: BirdLife International (2022) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 03/07/2022.